jeremybanka/wayforge/.changeset/tame-waves-notice.md

 "atom.io": patch
 ---

-🐛 The sourcemap shipped to npm is deficient.
-Removing for now; just use built js in the debugger instead.
+🐛 The sourcemap that was being shipped to npm was deficient, and would indicate lines incorrectly in the debugger.
+The sourcemap is being removed for now.
+The built, but non-minified js will appear in the debugger instead.